kyma-project/community/capabilities/console-microfrontends.md

     * Quick loading time for user interfaces
     * Load only the essential data that is needed for rendering user interfaces and nothing more (use GraphQL).
-    * Give the user feedback for his actions (use websockets)
+    * Give the user feedback for his actions (use websockets).